The Dao Prize

 About the YAF National Journalism Center

-Since 1977, the National Journalism Center has trained aspiring conservative journalists in the values of responsible, balanced, and accurate reporting.
-Weekly seminars and on-the-job experience provide participants with the tools to become leaders in combating bias in the mainstream media.
+Since 1977, the National Journalism Center has trained aspiring journalists in the values of responsible, balanced, and accurate reporting.

 About The Dao Prize